yrrag5/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 source ~/.bashrc
 ```

-#### Windows Subsystem for Linux
+#### Windows Subsystem for Linux (Ubuntu Linux)
-Run the following command in the terminal:
+If you're running Ubuntu  with Windows Subsystem for Linux, or you're running Ubuntu in some other setup, run the following command in the terminal to set up the Heroku CLI:
 ```
 $ wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh
 ```